sengsgx/sengsgx/README.md

 ##server
 * make the IP address configuration/bindings in SENG server easier configurable + more dynamic
+* *CAUTION*: the SENG Server currently can have problems handling multiple Enclaves, because its current use of SO_REUSEPORT causes problems if newly connecting Enclaves are not bound to the current, fresh welcome socket by the kernel; cf. discussion in "SengServer_OpenSSL.cpp" for fixing it in a future version;
+* change that the 2nd SENG server tunnel always uses 4711
+* offer instructions for an alternative container variant without "host" networking mode

 ##sdk
 * FIX: currently SDK and PSW are installed inside the container, i.e., on restarts/reinstantiation, both are gone again; temporary work-arounded by adding the option to cause a direct re-install on container session start if it has been compiled before
+* SENG SDK does not yet gracefully shutdown the enclave, but might hang on shutdown; this affects the DemoApp and SENG NGINX at the moment; the DemoApp can be terminated via ctrl+C, while NGINX currently has to be killed; -- we need to add a notification mechanism to wakeup the blocking recv/read() call of the tunnel thread and shutdown the lwIP thread before destroying the enclave;
+* add support to SENG NGINX to change SENG Server IP+Port via NGINX config file